19.11.2021 – 13.02.2022

 I recently carried out a performance involving a lumberjack and a lamppost.
 The historical movement known as “The Age of Enlightenment” or “Age of Reason,” to which Newton belonged, translates to “the Century of Light” in French, light being a synonym of reason and darkness suspected of belonging to witchcraft and magic.

 Michel de Broin deepens his cross-disciplinary practice by developing an ever-expanding visual vocabulary.
-His multifaceted approach to production explores the intersections between technological, biological, and physical systems.
-Crafting unforeseen relationships between waste, productivity, consumption and risk de Broin challenges the ostensible use-value and conventional associations of familiar objects and symbols, infusing them with new meanings and contexts.
+His approach to production explores the intersections between technological, biological, and physical systems.
+Crafting unforeseen relationships between waste, productivity, consumption and risk, de Broin challenges the use-value and conventional associations of familiar objects and symbols: he infuse them new meaning and develops new contexts.